cjacker/opensource-toolchain-ch32v/README.md

 A forked version of [ch55xtool](https://github.com/karlp/ch552tool) can support program WCH CH55x 8051 MCUs and WCH CH32V103/307 Risc-V MCU.

 There is another opensource project [wchisp](https://github.com/ch32-rs/wchisp), but up to v2.0, it is hang when probing device.
-I will try it again when there is a new release.
+I will try it again when it has a new release.

 **Installation:**